 Flexible studio theatre space

 The space will house a mid-scale traditional 350 seat main proscenium arch dedicated theatre, a small scale 80-100 seat flexible studio theatre / creative learning space and a community creative play and workshop space.
 The spaces will be complemented by a family friendly café/bar facility with informal performance area, dressing rooms, reading snug and exhibition space for young visual artists.
 The space will be fully accessible, autism friendly, and co-designed and developed at every stage with a group of ‘young architects’.

 The project has an estimated cost of £2.4m and has already received £300k of support from Renfrewshire Council.
 Initial works will start in March 2020 with an aim to open by Christmas 2021.

 Individuals.
 Businesses.
 Friends.
 We can't do this without you. #playyourpart

 PACE Theatre Company is delighted to announce actor James McArdle as its first patron.
 James is a former PACE Youth Theatre member and since graduating from RADA in

-Renfrewshire has the highest number of weekly participants in participatory drama and theatre activities in Scotland [YTAS Sector Mapping Report, 2015] – more than Glasgow or Edinburgh.
+Renfrewshire has the highest number of weekly participants in participatory youth theatre activities in Scotland [YTAS Sector Mapping Report, 2015].
 We want to building on our successful level of participation with an increased programme of high quality performances for children and young people.

 The site appears to be at approximately the same location as Paisley’s first purpose built theatre The Abercorn, built in 1882, detroyed by fire in 1889.
 The current building was contsructed in 1932 and has been used as a dance hall, templar hall, telephone exchange, and night club and has lain empty since 2004.